 HIPAA-Compliant Texts Must Be Able to Provide Safeguards

 It is important to note: simply using an encrypted texting app or service is not enough to ensure HIPAA compliance.
 The app or service must also have measures in place to protect against unauthorized access to the messages.
 This includes adding another layer of security measures, such as logging and auditing to track access to messages and implementing the ability to wipe messages if a device becomes lost or stolen remotely.
-Overall, HIPAA-compliant messaging provides a secure and convenient way for healthcare providers and patients to communicate important appointment information.
+Overall, HIPAA-compliant text messages provide a secure and convenient way for healthcare providers and patients to communicate important appointment information.
 Using a secure messaging app or service, healthcare providers can confidently use texting to improve patient communication.
 If you’re looking for an appointment solution that is HIPAA-compliant and automated to optimize convenience, look no further than Apptoto.
 Try us for a free 14-day trial.